-Lately I’ve been playing with pre-made pie crusts.
+Lately, I’ve been playing with pre-made pie crusts.
 If you know me well enough, you know I can’t bake AT ALL.
 In fact, this whole blog name centers around this sad lack of talent of mine.
 But lately, I’ve been brave and tried out the wonder that is a pre-made pie crust.
 It’s cheap, it’s easy, it’s a cheat but it tastes so gooood.

-And since I don’t bake, I have never had a reason to use baking related stuff.
+And since I don’t bake, I have never had a reason to use baking-related stuff.
 The first time I used a muffin pan in my life was a month ago when I made hash brown egg nests.
 Yeah, it was a little bit of an unconventional way to use muffin pans but hey, it worked and it was yummy.
 And today I found a second reason to use them.

-Being the stranger to baking that I am, I didn’t have a 4″ dough cutter thingy though so I had to use a cup which measured about 3 1/2″.
+Being the stranger to baking that I am, I didn’t have a 4″ dough cutter thingy though so I had to use a cup that measured about 3 1/2″.
 So my cups look a little on the tiny side.
 Which meant I had to pack less filling.
-The measurements for the beef mixture should work though for proper sized cups.
+The measurements for the beef mixture should work though for proper-sized cups.
 Let me know if they don’t.
 And if not, you’ll have some extra beef filling to munch on while waiting for the pie crusts and potatoes to brown.
 Not a bad deal.